MicrosoftDocs/azure-stack-docs/azure-stack/user/virtual-network-peering.md

 ### On which Azure Stack Hub update will virtual network peering be available?

-Virtual network peering is available on Azure Stack Hub starting with the 2008 update.
+virtual network peering is available in Azure Stack Hub starting with the 2008 update.

 ### Can I peer my virtual network in Azure Stack Hub to a virtual network in Azure?